Sandy Hook Promise

-Sandy Hook Promise (SHP) is an American 501(c)(3) nonprofit organization which was established in 2013 in the aftermath of the Sandy Hook Elementary School shooting, in order to work for gun violence prevention programs and policy making.
+Sandy Hook Promise (SHP) is an American 501(c)(3) nonprofit organization which was established in 2013 in the aftermath of the Sandy Hook Elementary School shooting, to work to pass gun control and create gun violence prevention programs.
 The main mission of Sandy Hook Promise is to educate and empower youth and adults to prevent violence in schools, homes and communities.

 History

-In 2013, one month after the shooting at Sandy Hook Elementary School, family members launched Sandy Hook Promise at a news conference in Newtown, Connecticut.
-The founding members of SHP were Nicole Hockley and Mark Barden who both were directly affected by losing their children in the shooting.
-They each lost a son, ages 6 and 7, respectively.
+In January 2013, one month after the shooting at Sandy Hook Elementary School, family members of victims launched Sandy Hook Promise at a news conference in Newtown, Connecticut.
+The founding members of SHP were Nicole Hockley, Mark Barden, Bill Sherlach, and Tim Makris, who were all directly affected by the shooting.
+Hockley and Barden both lost their sons, Dylan and Daniel, respectively, in the shooting, and Sherlach's wife, Mary, was also killed.
+Makris had a child who went to the school at the time of the shooting, but was not harmed.

 Organization

 SHP is governed by the Board of Directors which currently consists of 14 members.
 There are over 100 employees that work nationwide to advocate for the organization (2023).
 There is a Board of Advisors, Youth Advisory Board (YAB) and a School Advisory Committee.
 Additionally there are two councils; the Leadership Council has active philanthropists which are actively giving and providing for the organization.
 The Young Leaders Council was created to fundraise and create awareness.